Our site is tested by TWO services every day to protect your information.

-These amp heads from Acoustic Image are powerful and amazingly lightweight, suitable for any instrument, and deliver up to 650 watts of clean, transparent, full spectrum output into speaker loads as low as 2 ohms......
+This 2-channel amp head from Acoustic Image is powerful and amazingly lightweight, suitable for any instrument, and delivers up to 650 watts of clean, transparent, full spectrum output into speaker loads as low as 2 ohms......

 • 650w/4ohms • 10Wx8Dx3.5H • less than 5 lbs.

-Acoustic Image CORUS EX Speaker Cabinet - Series 4
+** Acoustic Image CORUS EX Speaker Cabinet - Last One!

 The Acoustic Image Corus EX is the same 2-way cabinet that is used for the Corus combo amp.
 This compact speaker is optimized for guitar and other "non-bass" instruments......